 (the Standard) which commenced on 1 January 2012.

 The Standard updates the system of health warnings previously mandated by the Trade Practices (Consumer Product Information Standards) (Tobacco) Regulations 2004

-Since 1 December 2012, retail packaging of tobacco products supplied in Australia must display the new health warnings.
+Since 1 December 2012, retail packaging of tobacco products supplied in Australia must display the current health warnings.

 The key features of the Standard include:

-- 14 new health warnings for most smoked tobacco products comprising graphics, warning statements and explanatory messages;
+- 14 health warnings for most smoked tobacco products comprising graphics, warning statements and explanatory messages;

 - a rotation system which optimises consumer learning and awareness of the health effects of smoking.
 Two sets of seven health warnings are alternated every 12 months;

 - an increase in the size of graphic health warnings to cover at least 75 per cent of the front surface of most tobacco product packaging;

 - maintaining the size of 90 per cent of the back surface for cigarette packaging but requiring an increase to 75 per cent of the back surface of most other tobacco products;